Kanharajput/ReactJs/README.md

 - Dynamic values in template : We can create variable in jsx and get the value of them using jinja format like we do in
     django.
     We can't assign boolean and objects values.

+- Multiple Component : Create mulitple component but all the components are the child component of the App.js(It's the root component).